 The Prettiest Star is a MUST READ.
 This story is so important, and I want everyone to be able to experience what I felt while reading this.
 Thank you so much, Carter Sickels, for writing this incredible story.
 This one will stick with me for a very long time 💛

-BEER RECOMMENDATION: The Prettiest Star by Carter Sickels is best paired with Sour Me Three’s Company by DuClaw Brewing Company.
-This delicious and highly enjoyable fruited sour is brewed with pomegranate, passion fruit and plum in collaboration with Whitey’s Liquors, located in MD, as well as Britt and Cassie from @SlightlySour 🍻
+BEER RECOMMENDATION: The Prettiest Star by Carter Sickels is best paired with Sorbetto Series #28 by Ever Grain Brewing Co.
+This incredibly flavorful fruited sour ale is brewed with blackberries, strawberries, vanilla and marshmallow 🍻